jlscheerer/kgqa/README.md

 # kgqa

-> This repository contains the source code for `SemantIQ`, a system that allows formulating structured queries with loose natural language constraints, as well as for it's query language, `SemantIQ-QL`.
+> This repository contains the source code for `QirK`, a system that allows formulating structured queries with loose natural language constraints.

-## Querying via SemantIQ
+## Querying via QirK

 Once the project is [set up](#getting-started), simply run [`kgqa.py`](kgqa.py).
 ```sh